walidichcho/project-2/README.md

 HostTrans

+This app will promote equal access to transportation for people with disabilities promoting improved accessibility for special cars

 Overview

 HostTrans App is a transportation service utilizing Node, Express, and the Sequelize ORM.
 Following the MVC design pattern, Node and Sequelize will route data from JavaScript and HTML.